 Turkeys will often move out into fields just after sunrise when it's windy.
 This allows them full use of their 270-degree vision and provides refuge from predators using the swaying brush to their advantage.
 Instead of trying to get close to a roost and kill a bird at sunrise, head to a field where you know they’ll be and instead plan on your hunt ending at mid morning.
 To do this successfully, you’ll need to do some scouting to find what fields turkeys are using.

 Decoys give turkeys a visual they desperately need when it’s windy.
 And wind serves as an ally by increasing movement for added realism.
 Even if you’re not able to find the leeward side of a hill or a low spot, a decoy is a tool you simply can’t do without on a windy day.
+Our turkey decoys have a strap that attaches the decoy to the leg pole to help manage the wind induced motion so your decoy moves more naturally.

 A decoy is the most effective tool when turkey hunting in the wind.